lermana/python_fundamentals/README.md

 Each part will run approximately two hours, with a 15-minute break in between, and will include lecturing, interactive programming, and Q&A. This will be a fast-paced session; the hope is that the session will provide exposure to relevant, foundational concepts that students can continue to explore outside of the session.

-**Jupyter Keyboard Shorcuts**

-To run a cell:

-    shift + enter

-To enter command mode:

-    escape

-The following commands must be run from command mode and operate at the cell level.

-Copy, cut, paste cell:

-    c, x, v

-New cell above, below:

-    a, b

-Delete cell:

-    dd

-Convert cell to markdown:

-    m

-See all shortcuts:

-    h

 **Instructor Bio**

 Abe Lerman is the Lead Data Scientist for Contently, a SoHo-based technology company focused on corporate branding.
 He spent the prior year or so as a Python and Data Science Consultant in the Financial Services industry, contracting at Elliott Management and The Blackstone Group.
 Prior to that, he worked as a Data Scientist in the ad-tech space.
 He earned a Master of Science degree in Quantitative Finance from Fordham University, and a Bachelor of Arts degree in Mathematics from Skidmore College.